Course Outline

 Goal:

-This assessment is designed to give you the opportunity to examine the videogames and test your understanding of theoretical concepts and analytical approaches through an observational analysis.
+This assessment is designed to give you the opportunity to examine videogames and topics, and test your understanding of theoretical concepts and analytical approaches through an observational analysis.

 Product: Journal